valk/react_on_rails_demo_ssr_hmr/README.md

 yarn install
 ```

-Use the provided Procfiles to run webpack and rails together, like `overmind start -f Procfile.dev`
+Use the provided Procfiles to run webpack and rails together, like `foreman start -f Procfile.dev`

 1. **`Procfile.dev`**: Uses the [webpack-dev-server](https://webpack.js.org/configuration/dev-server/).
 This will proxy asset requests to the webpack-dev-server except for a few files: the `manifest.json` and the `server-bundle.js` which are in the standard `public/webpack/development` folder.
 2. **`Procfile.dev-static`**: Uses the standard files in the `public/webpack/development` folder.
 Note, the standard webpack config in `/config/webpack` outputs an array which builds both the client and server bundles.